alyssa-denary/coding-notes/css/7-1-file-architecture.md

 ### Importing
 - All partials must be imported into main file
 	- Goal is for main file to have no code besides importing the partials
-	- Import in same order as the files are listed
+	- Import in same order as the files are listed (usually alphabetically by folder, then filename)
 	- Note SCSS shorthand for importing:
 ```scss
 @import "base/base";  // equates to "base/_base.scss"